symfony/symfony-docs/cookbook/symfony1.rst

 Autoloading
 -----------

-One of the advantageous of modern frameworks is never needing to worry about requiring files.
+One of the advantages of modern frameworks is never needing to worry about requiring files.
 By making use of an autoloader, you can refer to any class in your project and trust that it's available.
 This is made possible via an autoloader.
 Autoloading has changed in Symfony2 to be more universal, faster,